GreepTheSheep/openplanet-MXRandom/CONTRIBUTING.md

 - `C:\Users\%username%\Openplanet4\Plugins\` for ManiaPlanet (Trackmania²)

 ⚠ If you're cloning on Trackmania Next, make sure that you're running the Club edition of the game.
 [Read more here](https://openplanet.nl/next/club)

-## Making PRs

-When you adding a feature and making a PR, please make it to the `develop` branch.
-The `main` branch will be the delivery branch to end users.
-Thanks!